-Records for 10 individuals show an Almshouse burial.
+Records show an Almshouse burial for ten individuals.
 The list includes, in order of date of death:

 Sarah Chase, widow of Nathan, died at the Almshouse on February 3, 1850.
 She was 98 years old.
 Almshouse Master Oliver Brown was her undertaker.